sraaphorst/spelunker/README.md

 This means that any algorithm used to generate `Maze`s can also be used to generate `ThickMaze`s.

-# What will Likely Not be Offered

-Generation for non-perfect maze algorithms (apart from cellular automata), braid mazes, etc.

 # Requirements

 - A C++17 capable compiler (unless you want to go through, nest the namespaces, and remove the variable binding, e.g. `auto [a,b] = <some pair expression>`; however, I suggest you upgrade your GCC to the 7.x branch instead.